DCASE-REPO/DESED_task/recipes/dcase2020_task4_baseline/data_generation/README.md

-Folder with script for downloading and prre-processing of the data
+Folder with script for downloading and pre-processing of the data